 After moving to and living in Taiwan, if you aren’t already married or dating someone, establishing a social life is inevitable.
-While there is always the chance that you may end up finding a boyfriend or girlfriend with a similar background as your own, chances are that you will end up in an intercultural relationship.
+While there is always the chance that you may end up finding a boyfriend or girlfriend with a similar background as your own, chances are that you will end up in an intercultural relationship either for a little bit or maybe even for the long haul.

 Dating someone that has spent the majority of their life in an alien culture is as much of an adventure as moving to a new country.
 I need to make one early disclaimer; this is coming from my perspective as a man, so women living in Taiwan may have completely different experiences.